Codylon-Studios/TaskMinder/docs/src/development.md

     **Please make sure to review [our license](./license.md) before contributing to the project!**
     In brief:

-    - Properly credit Codylon Studios
+    - Properly credit the Authors
     - Commercial use is prohibited
     - Your project must use the same license terms